BakerIGM/IGME_201_PE_BugHunt/README.md

 # # IGME-201 PE - Bug Hunt

 ## Objective
 Fix all the errors (syntax, runtime and logic) in this program so it runs properly.
+A handy guide to Clone the project onto your computer can be found on Microsoft Docs [here](https://docs.microsoft.com/en-us/vsts/repos/git/clone?view=vsts&tabs=visual-studio#clone-from-another-git-provider).

 ## Details
 The user is prompted to enter a number.
 Based on the number they enter the program should print something back to the user.